Azure-Samples/data-lake-python-client/README.md

 author: saveenr-msft
 ---

-# Azure Data Lake DotNet Python Sample
+# Azure Data Lake Python Sample

 This sample demonstrates basic use of the Python SDKs to manage and operate Azure Data Lake.